 What type of cooler should you buy?
 This depends on factors like your budget, personal preference, and how long you plan on camping.
 Fiberglass and steel coolers are designed to keep food cool for several days, but styrofoam coolers weigh much lighter.
 This is something to consider if you plan on carrying one for long distances.

 You should choose a cooler that is well-insulated and will keep your food cool for the duration of your camping trip.

 Keep reading because I’ve got more tips to show you how to keep food cool while camping no matter which cooler type you use.

 2. Pre-chill your cooler

 Don’t start your camping trip off with a lukewarm experience.
-Help your cooler keep your food cool longer by chilling it the night before or a few hours prior to your trip.
+Help your cooler keep your food cool longer by chilling it the night before or a few hours before your trip.

-You can do this by filling it with a bag of loose ice or frozen ice packs.
-When you’re ready to travel, you can empty the cooler and transfer your refrigerated food to a pre-chilled environment as opposed to a room-temperature one.
+You can fill it with a bag of loose ice or frozen ice packs.
+When you’re ready to travel, you can empty the cooler and transfer your refrigerated food to a pre-chilled environment instead of a room-temperature one.